seqwell/LongPlex/README.md

 - [X] Get to data output parity with clean repo
 - [X] Get invalid outputs for nf-schema recognized correctly
-- [ ] Make Sample sheet Latch compliant
+- [X] Make Sample sheet Latch compliant
-- [ ] Put test data on Latch so Latch can use it
+- [X] Put test data on Latch so Latch can use it
 - [ ] Cleanup config resource directives?
 What does latch need.
-- [ ] Create integration test with test data
+- [X] Create integration test with test data
-- [ ] Create dev environment
+- [X] Create dev environment
 - [X] longplexpy Docker?
-Currently on docker hub, pulls automatically
-- [ ] Single standalone Docker on latch or one per process?
+Currently on docker hub, pulls automatically ~~- [ ] Single standalone Docker on latch or one per process?~~ One per process works
 - [ ] Re-write README based on new changes/structure

 This is the work flow in nextflow to do demultiplex on pacbio data for seqWell longplex kit.